DGBassaniLab/LGF_RTM/README.md

 #

-Repository containing STATA code for replication of the manuscript: "Stunting reversal versus regression to the mean in epidemiological studies of child linear growth in low- and middle-income countries: a cautionary note and call for remediation of published literature"
+Repository containing Stata code for replication of the manuscript: "Stunting reversal versus regression to the mean in epidemiological studies of child linear growth in low- and middle-income countries: a cautionary note and call for remediation of published literature"

 ### Stunting reversal versus regression to the mean in epidemiological studies of child linear growth in low- and middle-income countries: a cautionary note and call for remediation of published literature